 On September 5, 2018, we announced a collaboration with Nemours, a premier U.S. children's hospital, to initiate a clinical trial in children with Fragile X. In addition to the primary objective of safety and tolerability, measurements will be made of working memory, language and other functional aspects such as anxiety, repetitive behavior, executive functioning, and social behavior.
 On August 5, 2021, the Company announced its memorandum of understanding with Nemours A.I.
 DuPont Hospital ("Nemours") to initiate a clinical trial using Bryostatin-1, under Orphan Drug Status, to treat Fragile X. The Company intends to provide the Bryostatin-1 drug product candidate and obtain the investigational new drug documentation ("IND") and Nemours intends to provide the clinical site and attendant support for the trial.
 The Company and Nemours, jointly, will develop the trial protocol.
-The Company currently estimates its total trial and IND cost to be approximately \$2 million, an increase of \$1.3 million from our prior estimates based upon bringing in a third party to conduct our initial clinical trial.
+The Company currently estimates its total trial and IND cost to be approximately \$2 million.
 As of the end of the period covered by this annual report, the Company has incurred cumulative expenses associated with this agreement of approximately \$100,000.

-The Company has filed for an IND with the FDA.
+We have filed for an IND with the FDA.
 The FDA has placed the development of the IND on clinical hold pending completion of further analytics relating to drug pharmacokinetics and pharmacodynamics.
 The Company is currently evaluating its plans to advance Fragile X development.